LorMolf/WeWereOnABreak/README.md

 To conclude, the Bit Error Rate levels' probability depending on the values of the telematic parameter above mentioned, are taken from the paper "Hector Reyes, Sriram Subramaniam, Naima Kaabouch - *A Bayesian Network Model of the Bit Error Rate for Cognitive Radio Network*".

 ## 3. Bayesian Network's structure
-The Bayesian Network structure is built to satisfy every modality of the game.
-In particular, the relations between the nodes are the same whilst the condition probability tables change to meet each modality's needs.
+The structure of our Bayesian Network is built to satisfy every modality of the game.
+In particular, the relations between the nodes are the same, whilst the condition probability tables change to meet each modality's needs.

 The Network's structure is meant to represent as faithfully as possible how players line up to play the game.
 Since we want to implement an acyclic network, we shall consider the last node of the chain to be a duplicate of the input one.
 Questioning whether the original message has remained the same during the game, here is translated into two different queries according to the chosen modality: